 Interferometry and nucleon and anti-nucleon coalescence allow us to measure the final state of the system as it breaks up.
 The "HBT puzzle" at RHIC is the striking similarity of the outward and sideward correlation functions and the lack of any dependence of the radii on $\sqrt{s{NN}}$.
-NA44 at SPS has combined π , k and p interferometry and coalescence measurements to determine the transverse flow of the Pb-Pb system [10] at $\sqrt{s{NN}}$ =17 GeV.
-However, at high expansion velocities which reach the speed of sound in the medium, as may occur at RHIC, one would expect hydrodynamics to break down and, indeed, some evidence for this effect in high-p_t pion interferometry may be seen.
-We will study coalescence at both high rapidity and at higher p_t values to address these issues.
-The data for the HBT analysis will be obtained in conjunction with other data taking.
-Combining interferometry and coalescence volume information with single particle momentum spectra will allow us to measure the density of particles in phase space [11].
+NA44 at SPS has combined π , k and p interferometry and coalescence measurements to determine the transverse flow of the Pb-Pb system [4] at $\sqrt{s{NN}}=17$ GeV.
+However, at high expansion velocities which reach the speed of sound in the medium, as may occur at RHIC, one would expect hydrodynamics to break down and, indeed, some evidence for this effect in high pt pion interferometry may be seen.
+We will study coalescence at both high rapidity and at higher pt values to address these issues, and will collect data for HBT analysis in conjunction with other data taking.
+Combining interferometry and coalescence volume information with single particle momentum spectra will allow us to measure the density of particles in phase space [5].
 Integrating this density can reveal the entropy of the system.
 Finally comparing the formation of nuclear clusters and anti-clusters will help us understand the time interval between hadronization and thermal freeze-out.